-Welcome to the weird, irresistible world of Republic Serials, an art form with rules of content and conduct that have no resemblance to other movies, or any reality we know.
+Welcome to the weird, irresistible world of Republic Serials, an art form with rules of content and conduct that resemble no other movies, nor any reality we know.
 “The Phantom Ruler” has plans for world conquest, so get ready for a punch-out every five minutes and a terrific Lydecker miniature special effect in almost every episode.
-Richard Webb and Aline Towne star, but we love the bad guys, because they try so hard and fail so consistently.
+Richard Webb and Aline Towne star, but we love the bad guys more: they try so hard and fail so consistently.

 The Invisible Monster

 1950 / B&W / 1:37 flat Academy / 167 min. / Street Date September 22, 2015 / available through the Olive Films website / 29.95

 Starring Richard Webb, Aline Towne, Lane Bradford, Stanley Price, John Crawford, George Meeker.